Rookout/deployment-examples/java-maven/maven-git/README.md

 This example is based of the Java javalin "Hello-World" example available [here].

 1. We added the source to the project jar(`pom.xml`) for better source synchronization when debugging.
-This step is optional, as the Perforce integration will handle the source synchronization and make sure that you use the correct source versions.
+This step is optional, as the Git integration will handle the source synchronization and make sure that you use the correct source versions.
     ```xml
     <resources>
         <resource>